jafaryor/algorithms-and-data-structures/src/data-structures/graph/readme.md

 #### [And take a look at this lecture notes](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-046j-design-and-analysis-of-algorithms-spring-2015/lecture-notes/MIT6_046JS15_lec11.pdf)

 Tha idea is to gradually build routes between nodes `i` and `j` to find the optimal path.
-One by one pick all vertices and updates all shortest paths which include the picked vertex as an intermediate vertex in the shortest path.
+One by one picks all vertices and updates all shortest paths which include the picked vertex as an intermediate vertex in the shortest path.
 When we pick vertex number `k` as an intermediate vertex, we already have considered vertices `{0, 1, 2, ..., k-1}` as intermediate vertices.
 For every pair `(i, j)` of the source and destination vertices respectively, there are two possible cases.
 1) `k` is not an intermediate vertex in shortest path from `i` to `j`.
 We keep the value of `d[i][j]` as it is.
 2) `k` is an intermediate vertex in shortest path from `i` to `j`.
 We update the value of `d[i][j]` as `d[i][k]` + `d[k][j]` if `d[i][j] > d[i][k] + d[k][j]`.